-Since the inception of the LUP, new commercial development projects have nearly ceased.
+Since the inception of the CCC LUP, new commercial development projects have nearly ceased.
 The primary reason for this is the parking requirements by the State and the City codes which just about make it impossible to comply, given the smaller lot sizes in Venice.
 Consider on a typical Venice lot of 30 x 90 foot having to park to commercial code, the first parking space is 17 feet wide to comply with State ADA requirements and this handicap space is not allowed to be in tandem with another car.
 The ADA space took over 50% of the available lot width, leaving just enough space for one 8 foot wide parking stall.
 With a minor variance, the City might issue a permit to allow tandem commercial parking.
 So at best, a standard Venice lot can fit three cars.
 Now, depending on the intended use of the commercial project, the parking ratio defined in code will designate the maximum floor area that is allowed.
-For business offices, the floor area is 1250 SF per parking space, retail uses would be 1175 SF and a restaurant or any sort of gym use would drop to 150 of floor area.
+For business offices, the floor area is 250 SF per parking space, retail uses would be 225 SF and a restaurant or any sort of gym use would drop to 50 of floor area per stall.
 No matter what the use, with the land cost somewhere between \$700-\$1000 SF, it makes it prohibitive to develop a property.

 Many of the commercial streets have older buildings which at some point might have been used for residential uses.
 Back in the early days of Venice there were no requirements imposed by zoning conditions.
 A property owner could sell what they wanted out of a house and transform their building without going through any government monitored process.
-These older buildings for the most part do not meet residential parking standards, much less comply with the much more restrictive commercial requirements.
+These older buildings for the most part do not meet residential parking standards (2.25 stalls per dwelling unit), much less comply with the much more restrictive commercial requirements.
 This older structures also create a great deal of the charm and character which so many people love about Venice.

-These conditions which exist in Venice are not new to many other cities around the world and more locally in Culver City, Glendale, Pasadena and even Santa Monica.
+These conditions which exist in Venice are not new to many other cities around the world and more locally in Culver City, Glendale, Pasadena and even Santa Monica as described in the Westside Transportation Mobility Plan, In-lieu Fees report (see attachment IV).
 The solution is to create parking structures near the commercial districts and, for those areas where parking is not possible, service them with a shuttle system.
 But for this to be possible, government will have to alter their codes to allow offsite parking to those properties that want to utilize this solution as an option to parking onsite.
 This raises many questions, but if the solution is considered as a global resource within the local Venice region, all the pieces start to make sense.
 Let's consider some of the issues.